Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction

 \ul{Causal and invariant prediction.} A widely studied approach to robustness under distribution shift is to restrict prediction to causal or invariant covariates. \citet{peters2016causal} introduced this idea through invariant prediction and established its connection to causal inference.
-Their approach is based on the principle that causal mechanisms remain stable across environments, so interventions on covariates do not alter the conditional relationship between causes and outcomes.
-They proposed a hypothesis testing algorithm to identify covariates whose conditional distribution with the outcome remains invariant across environments and showed that, under suitable conditions, these covariates correspond to the direct causes of the outcome.

-Subsequent work extended invariant prediction to nonlinear models \citep{heinze2018invariant} and to representation learning via invariant risk minimization \citep{arjovsky2019invariant}, which seeks representations whose optimal predictors are invariant across environments. \citet{Rothenhausler2021anchor} further introduced anchor regression, which leverages external anchor variables to navigate the trade-off between robustness and predictive accuracy. \citet{Fan2024environment} developed a regularized approach for estimating invariant parameters across environments and provided guarantees for consistent estimation and variable selection, while \citet{Wu2025bayesian} proposed a Bayesian formulation that treats invariance as a latent structure and enables posterior inference in high-dimensional settings.
+Subsequent work extended invariant prediction to nonlinear models \citep{heinze2018invariant} and to representation learning via invariant risk minimization \citep{arjovsky2019invariant}, which seeks representations whose optimal predictors are invariant across environments. \citet{Rothenhausler2021anchor} introduced anchor regression, which uses external anchor variables to navigate the trade-off between robustness and predictive accuracy.

-Despite their strong theoretical guarantees, empirical studies have documented settings in which causal or invariant predictors fail to outperform ERM under realistic distribution shifts~\citep{nastl2024do, gardner2023tableshift, Salaudeen2025domain}.
-This work complements this literature by identifying a concrete mechanism, namely unobserved causes and proxy covariates, that explains some of these failures and by proposing an adaptive covariate selection alternative.

-\ul{Adaptation using unlabeled target data.} A second line of work investigates how information from the target environment can be leveraged to improve OOD generalization, particularly when outcome labels are unavailable.
-In machine learning, contextual adaptation has been explored through architectures such as transformers \citep{vaswani2017attention}, which use self-attention to capture contextual relationships and enable large language models to adapt predictions to user-provided prompts \citep{brown2020language}.
+Building on this line, \citet{oberst2021regularizing} study linear prediction when the relevant anchor variables are unobserved but noisy proxies are available, using proxy-based regularization to trade off in-distribution performance and robustness to interventions on the unobserved variables. \citet{Fan2024environment} develop environment-invariant linear least squares, a regularized approach for estimating invariant parameters across environments with guarantees for consistent estimation and variable selection. \citet{Wu2025bayesian} propose a Bayesian formulation that treats invariance as latent structure and enables posterior inference in high-dimensional settings.
+At the same time, empirical studies also document settings in which causal or invariant predictors fail to outperform ERM under distribution shifts \citep{nastl2024do, gardner2023tableshift, Salaudeen2025domain}.